 Affiliate Disclosure: Many of the links included throughout Recipe Idea Shop are affiliate links, which means if you follow them and you buy something, we will get a small commission.
 It doesn’t cost you a penny more, and you can still use your Amazon Prime account to buy.
 Don and I love our Amazon Prime account.
 This posting includes affiliate links.

 Ever Eat a Schaum Torte?

-My first husband suffers from celiac disease and I didn’t know anything about the disease while we were married.
+My first husband suffered from celiac disease and I didn’t know anything about the disease while we were married.
 He was always raving about Schaum Tortes, which he loved, covered with strawberries.
 Now I know why!
 They are sugary (but not overly) and gluten free (a requirement for those with celiac disease).

 A few years ago I found that I am also quite affected by gluten (though not celiac), so I now work hard to come up with delicious recipes that are gluten free.
 I couldn’t believe how easy these cookies were to make.

 Why didn’t I ever make them when he was raving about Schaum Tortes?
 I think it was because when you buy store-bought meringues, the texture is not to my liking.
 Often they crumble into bits of sugar and are kind of dry and grainy.
 These Coconut Kiss Vegan Cookies, however, have a perfect texture.
 Just the right amount of melt-in-your-mouth”ness” and chewiness.
 Really outstanding.